davidhiendl/telegraf-docker-sd/README.md

 the ability to monitor docker containers that are created dynamically by orchestration frameworks like Swarm, K8Ns, ...

-## 0.3.0-alpha release
-This release is a major refactor and rewrite with the goal to support multiple discovery backends (kubernetes is WIP).

-Most functions are still supported however the template configuration has changed and now uses YAML files to add more structured data with an embedded golang template.

 ## Example configuration
 By using GO Templates an enormous amount of flexibility can be achieved when creating templates.
 See the full documentations for a list of